cohenerickson/QOI/README.md

-# qoi
+# QOI
-QOI Utilities Implemented in Typescript.
+QOI utilities implemented in Typescript for the client.